 - Dead skin cell accumulation on the scalp

 The sebaceous glands are present all over the body, and a majority of them are bound to the hair follicles (5).
 This is another reason behind the extra sebum on your scalp.
 This excess sebum buildup can also affect hair health and cause hair loss.
 Learn more in the next section.

 How Does Sebum Buildup Result In Hair Loss?

 The sebum buildup on the scalp affects your hair health in multiple ways:

 - Sebum accumulation clogs the hair follicles.
 This chokes the follicles, affecting hair health and eventually causing hair loss.

-- Sebum accumulation in the follicles may cause folliculitis (commonly known as scalp acne) (8).
+- Sebum accumulation in the follicles may clog them, trap bacteria and may cause folliculitis (commonly known as scalp acne) (8).
 This condition can result in scabs on the scalp that heal slowly and trigger hair loss (9).

 Fortunately, you can manage sebum buildup on your scalp and control hair loss with the following tips and tricks.

 Oral contraceptives can reduce excess sebum production (10).
 Your doctor may even suggest a combination of contraceptives and other hormone medications to balance your sebum production.

 Excessive sebum production causes acne on the scalp or folliculitis.
 If not treated, it may cause pain, irritation, and hair loss.
 Oral isotretinoin can treat the condition (11).
 However, the dosage depends on the severity of your condition.
 Consult a doctor for the right dosage.